 All pupils have access to a broad and balanced curriculum.
 High expectations are placed on all pupils regardless of their prior attainment.
 Potential areas of difficulty are identified, and appropriate support is put in place to ensure that all pupils are able to work towards meeting their targets.
 Lesson planning will identify areas of difficulty and the appropriate steps that will be taken to remove these barriers to pupil achievement.

-Staff within Outwood Academy Bishopsgarth use their best endeavours to make sure that every child with SEN gets the support they need and engage in the activities of the school alongside pupils who do not have SEN. Equality of opportunity is promoted.
+Staff within Outwood Academy Bishopsgarth use their best endeavours to make sure that every child with SEND gets the support they need and engage in the activities of the school alongside pupils who do not have SEND.
+Equality of opportunity is promoted.

 The school is a single story building with graduated ramps and wide corridors which enable pupils with physical disabilities to access all areas of the school.
 Within classrooms and workshops there is adjustable height benching and tables to ensure that pupils can work alongside their peers.
-The school has an Additionally Resourced Provision for children with physical disabilities and medical needs.
+The school is an Enhanced Mainstream School with Provision for children with physical disabilities and medical needs, in addition to Cognition and Learning needs.
 The entry criteria for this provision is determined by the Local Authority, and access to the provision is via the Local Authority High Needs Panel decision making process.

-The Additionally Resourced Provision comprises of the inclusion area, incorporating the Bridge and the Personalised Learning Centre (PLC), a team of experienced teaching assistants, on-site access to hydrotherapy and physiotherapy led by a team of physiotherapists, provision of medical support and the administration of medication as outlined in the school policy and facilities to meet the personal care needs of pupils with complex and additional needs within a mainstream school setting, with bathroom areas that have ceiling track hoists and adapted facilities.
+The Enhanced Mainstream Provision comprises of the inclusion area, incorporating the Bridge and the Personalised Learning Centre (PLC), a team of experienced teaching assistants, on-site access to hydrotherapy and physiotherapy led by a team of physiotherapists, provision of medical support and the administration of medication as outlined in the school policy and facilities to meet the personal care needs of pupils with complex and additional needs within a mainstream school setting, with bathroom areas that have ceiling track hoists and adapted facilities.